alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Apply for Child Support in Alabama?

-To apply for child support in Alabama, the child support form must be filled and submitted alongside the child support income statement and Affidavit.
-The process can also be expedited if need be, especially if both parents agree.
+To apply for child support in Alabama, the child support form must be filled out and submitted alongside the child support income statement and Affidavit.
+The process may also be expedited if need be, especially if both parents agree.
 In the absence of a mutual understanding, the custodial parent can approach the Court with a lawyer’s help.
 The Child Support Enforcement Division (CSED) of the Alabama Department of Human Resources is responsible for helping eligible parents get child support.
 The CSED also helps to locate missing parents, determine paternity if necessary, and secure compliance with court orders for child support.

 How Do I Get Out of Paying Child Support in Alabama?

 When a parent feels that the child can do without child support and can prove it in Court, such a parent will be entitled to an early cancellation of Support payments.
 It can be challenging to adjust support payments; it requires a provision of an overwhelming amount of justification.
 The adult is no longer obligated to make these contributions if the judge accepts stopping child support early.
 In the absence of this overwhelming proof, the parents may have to wait until they are nineteen.
-In general, a paying parent can only get out of paying Child Support if any of the following happens;
+In general, a paying parent can only get out of paying Child Support if any of the following happens:

 • The child dies